Table of contents

 When I started to table documents they were providing, it caused quite a stir and embarrassment to Deputy Premier Trad.
 As a result, she contacted me several times to dissuade me from tabling allegations against local government figures.
 However, I would not yield.
 In one of our last phone calls, in an aggressive tirade, Trad referred to me as a “disloyal cunt”.
 I later resigned from the ALP and led a campaign for an investigation into local government corruption across Queensland.

 The campaign quickly gathered momentum.
 People throughout the state contacted us claiming to know of corrupt actions by their local councils.
-After that, Lyn and Jason had to separate the wheat from the chaff, selecting the well supported accounts of corruption.
+After that, Lyn and Jason had to ‘separate the wheat from the chaff’, selecting the well supported accounts of corruption.
 In addition, our campaign led to professional investigations by experienced journalists.

 Our anti-corruption campaign gained support from many groups in the community, such as the Environmental Defenders Office (EDO).
 The EDO wanted stronger anti-corruption laws, because they knew money could buy inappropriate development.
-This included payments to obtain approval for unsustainable mining projects and inappropriate high density developments in urban areas.
+This included payments to obtain approval for unsustainable mining projects and inappropriate high density towers in urban areas.

 In New South Wales, the Independent Commission Against Corruption (ICAC) was kicking goals with a number of high profile convictions.
 However, here in Queensland, having the under-resourced and underpowered Crime and Corruption Commission (CCC) as our ICAC was a bit like having a pussy cat as a watchdog.